-AU= Item furnished in conjunction with a urological, ostomy or tracheostomy supply

-^{}Requires specific modifier based on LPM.
+AU= Item furnished in conjunction with a urological, ostomy or tracheostomy supply Requires specific modifier based on LPM.
 See instructions within Coverage Table.

-EPA 870000+ Last 3 digits below Criteria HCPCS Code Modifier Do Not Bill With 052 Restart 36-month oxygen capped rental when meeting one of the following criteria: RR • The initial provider is no longer providing oxygen equipment or services. • The initial provider's Core Provider Agreement with the agency is terminated or expires. • The client moves to an area that is not part of the provider's service area.
-(This applies to Medicaid-only clients.) • The client moves into a permanent residential setting. • A pediatric client is transferred to an adult provider.
+EPA 870000+ Last 3 digits below Criteria HCPCS Code Modifier Do Not Bill With 052 Restart 36-month oxygen capped rental when meeting one of the following criteria: The initial provider is no longer providing oxygen equipment or services.
+RR • The initial provider's Core Provider Agreement with the agency is terminated or expires. • The client moves to an area that is not part of the provider's service area.
+(This applies to Medicaid-only clients.)
+The client moves into a permanent residential setting.A pediatric client is transferred to an adult provider.
 900 Nebulizer with compressor.
-Use this EPA for clients who do not meet the clinical criteria (in Coverage Criteria), but who have a diagnosis of acute bronchiolitis, or acute bronchitis requiring the administration of nebulized medications.
+Use this EPA for clients who do not meet the clinical criteria (in Does the agency cover nebulizers and related compressors?), but who have a diagnosis of acute bronchiolitis, or acute bronchitis requiring the administration of nebulized medications.
 E0570 NU E0500